 If you watched and enjoyed the show, this lesbian comic book is simply a must!

 Lesbian pulp fiction books of the 1950s-80s were primarily written for men (lesbians and queer women written for the male gaze, yep, it happened in books too).

 Luckily, some lesbian writers managed to publish lesbian pulp fiction books that sympathize with lesbian characters.
 Here are some lesbian pulp fiction books that don’t end badly for lesbians.

 - The Price of Salt by Patricia Highsmith (1952)

 You might have heard of the lesbian movie Carol with Cate Blanchett and Rooney Mara.
 If not, what are you waiting for?!
 It was named the best LGBT film of all time in 2016.

 The movie is based on the lesbian romance novel The Price of Salt by Patricia Highsmith!
 The novel was published in 1952 and republished in 1990 as Carol.

-Therese decides to use the address of the delivery for the doll to send Carol a Christmas card, as she wants to contact Carol!
+Therese decides to use the delivery address for the doll to send Carol a Christmas card, as she wants to contact Carol!
 Carol responds, and what happens next you have to read yourself!